-TC Energy (TransCanada) Bakken Marketlink: On September 13, 2010, TransCanada launched a successful open season for Bakken producers interested in accessing TransCanada's proposed Keystone XL pipeline project in eastern Montana.
+TC Energy (TransCanada) Bakken Marketlink: On September 13, 2010, TransCanada launched a successful open season for Bakken producers interested in accessing TransCanada's proposed Keystone XL Pipeline project in eastern Montana.
 The proposed 100,000 BOPD interconnect would be located near Baker, MT and would require new pumps and tanks to accommodate the Bakken oil.
 Third party shippers would be necessary to move the crude to the Baker, MT facility from North Dakota.

 In November 2015, President Obama announced that the Keystone XL Pipeline was not in the national interest of the United States and that a required Presidential Permit would not be granted.
 In March 2017, President Trump reversed the White House decision and granted the Presidential Permit to TransCanada for the Keystone XL Pipeline.
-TC Energy (formerly TransCanada) continues to work through the legal and regulatory process and an updated timeline for the Keystone XL Pipeline and Bakken Marketlink has not been made public.
+TC Energy (formerly TransCanada) continued their work towards regulatory approval of the Keystone XL Pipeline, before ultimately cancelling the project in June 2021.